'The Line' between 'Disagreements' verus Family/Domestic violence:

 In healthy relationships, both people treat each other with respect and try to overcome their problems and disagreements.

 However, in a relationship where domestic and family violence occurs the situation is very different.
-One person in the relationship uses abuse and/or violence to control the other person through fear.
-The victim feels threatened - too frightened to argue back or too scared to disagree or express her opinion.
+One person in the relationship feels threatened- too frightened to argue back or too scared to disagree or express his/her opinion.
+If someone is using intimidation, manipulation, violence and/or fear to control the other person, it is abuse!
+Violating someone's sense of security and safety, is abuse!
+Abusing a family member, friend or someone you have a close intimate relationship with, is Domestic violence!
+Domestic violence is a crime.

 Domestic, intimate partner or family violence is a violation of human rights involving violent, abusive or intimidating behaviour carried out by an adult against a partner or former partner to control and dominate that person.